That dollar amount reflects a -24.5% decrease since 2017 when Burundi’s overall exports were worth $150 million.

 - KCB Bank Burundi Limited (commercial bank)

-In macroeconomic terms, Burundi’s total exported goods represent an estimated 1.8% of its overall Gross Domestic Product for 2020 ($9.02 billion valued in Purchasing Power Parity US dollars).
-That 1.8% for exports to overall GDP in PPP for 2020 compares to 2.2% for 2019.
-Those percentages suggest a relatively increasing reliance on products sold on international markets for Burundi’s total economic performance albeit based on a relatively short timeframe.
+In macroeconomic terms, Burundi’s total exported goods represent an estimated 1.2% of its overall Gross Domestic Product for 2021 ($9.8 billion valued in Purchasing Power Parity US dollars).
+That 1.2% for exports to overall GDP in PPP for 2021 compares to 1.8% for 2020.
+Those percentages suggest a relatively decreasing reliance on products sold on international markets for Burundi’s total economic performance, albeit based on a relatively short timeframe.

 Burundi’s capital city is Bujumbura.

-See also Uganda’s Top 10 Exports, Somalia’s Top 10 Exports and Top African Export Countries
+See also Democratic Republic of the Congo’s Top 10 Exports, Uganda’s Top 10 Exports, Somalia’s Top 10 Exports and Top African Export Countries

-International Monetary Fund, World Economic Outlook Databases (GDP based on Purchasing Power Parity)
+International Monetary Fund, World Economic Outlook Databases (GDP based on Purchasing Power Parity).
+Accessed on September 22, 2022